 These data include the uniform grid spacing for simulation of hypothetical grids (or set spacing to zero for uploaded grids),

-the number of nights of monitoring, the number of simulations to be undertaken (e.g. 2,000), the target minimum acceptable threshold probability for confirming absence (e.g. 0.90), and the number of years since eradication (e.g. 0.5 is 6 months).
+the number of nights of monitoring, the number of iterations to be undertaken (e.g. 2,000), the target minimum acceptable threshold probability for confirming absence (e.g. 0.90), and the number of years since eradication (e.g. 0.5 is 6 months)

 Or automatically populate the user interface with the button below: